yaigdev/CAI/README.md

 You can submit pull requests to propose new cards; see `src/black.txt` and `src/white.txt`.

 Building
 --------

+For MacOS users, do the following to setup your env to build:

+1. Download and install the BasicTex.pkg file here(https://www.tug.org/mactex/morepackages.html)

+2. Run the following commands in terminal

+3. Ensure homebrew is installed.

+`
+# Update tlgmr
+sudo tlmgr update --self

+# Install standalone package
+sudo tlmgr install standalone

+# Install convert
+brew install imagemagick
+`

 The top-level Makefile can be used to recompile printable PDF and PNG versions of the cards: